-Dakar is truly a miserable place full of miserable people – no big friendly African smiles here.
+I’m beginning to really dislike this place.
 Everyone walks around with a face like thunder.
 Everything – the shops, the cars, the houses – seem to be constructed out of stuff somebody has found in a skip and I DON’T GET IT.

 Okay, okay, we expect countries in Africa to be poor, but this just doesn’t add up…

 A meal in a restaurant costs about a tenner.
 A beer costs two quid.
 A cab ride will set you back exactly what it would in Liverpool.
 I just don’t get it… I’m paying exactly what I’d pay in Britain for stuff (except I’m paying 30 Euro a night to kip on a one-inch thick bit of foam in a room with no light and an off-suite, cold shower… not even Travelodge would get away with that…) – whatever happened to the economics of supply and demand?

 Surely if people are that poor, they can’t afford to buy stuff and the price goes down.
 I thought that’s the way it worked?
 Not here – if anything, the grinding in-your-face poverty seems to make everything even more expensive.

 Where does all the money go?
 Why is nothing here nice?
 Why are the roads so unfeasibly bad?
 Why are there no traffic lights?
 Why does every single pavement have to have stacked up breezeblocks, piles of rubble and piles of sand (from a long-abandoned building project) blocking the way?
 Why does every single cab have to have a cracked windscreen?
 Does a pixie go round with a little hammer at night doing them in?

 What the hell is going on here?
 And why have I spent $500 this week on NOTHING?!
 Not even LONDON can strip me of my hard-earned cash that quickly.